How to Convert Razor Pages to PDFs in ASP.NET Core Web App

 A Razor Page is a file with a .cshtml extension that combines C# and HTML to generate web content.
 They are used in ASP.NET Core for organizing code for web applications, particularly for simple pages that are either read-only or require simple data input.

-IronPDF simplifies the process of creating PDF files from Razor Pages within an ASP.NET Core Web App project, making PDF generation easy and direct.
+You can use IronPDF to simplify the process of creating PDF files from Razor Pages within an ASP.NET Core Web App project, making PDF generation easy and direct.

 What packages are needed to render Razor Pages to PDF documents?